Main Chand Si

 Main Chand Si is a 2011 Pakistani romantic drama, that was aired on ARY Digital.
 The series starred Sami Khan, Saba Qamar and Fahad Mustafa, while Saba Hameed and Tipu Sharif were cast in supporting roles.
+It is based on a Memoona Khurshid novel of the same name serialised in Pakeeza Digest.

 Plot

-Irsa is an independent outspoken poor girl who dreams of marrying a rich boy.
+Irsa is an independent and outspoken poor girl who dreams of marrying a rich boy.
 She marries Salar, who has a beard and is deeply religious.
 Irsa doesn't want any limitations placed on her by being married, hence she lies to Salar at every point.
 She meets her cousin Farhan at her sister's wedding and realizes that she loves him.
 She proceeds to lie to everyone that Salar divorced her and falsely swears on the Quran.
 She marries Farhan, but after several months, realises that Farhan has AIDS and lied in order to marry her.
-She contracts AIDS from Farhan and wants to apologize to Salar, but she learns that Salar is happily married and has moved to the USA.
+She contracts AIDS from Farhan and wants to apologize to Salar, but she learns that Salar is happily married and has moved on.
 In the end, she commits suicide by drinking poison.